Partnerships and Collaborations

 Rhode Island Office of the Postsecondary Commissioner (OPC)

 The Rhode Island Office of Higher Education, which operates under the direction of the Commissioner of Higher Education, is the administrative and research arm of the Rhode Island Board of Governors for Higher Education.
 In fulfilling the state and federal statutory and regulatory responsibilities of the Board of Governors, the Office of Higher Education serves to avoid costly duplication of services by carrying out and coordinating certain functions on a system-wide basis.
-Examples of such functions include collective bargaining and administration of collective bargaining agreements, system-wide planning, legislative and executive relations, capital development, liaison with national and regional education agencies, data gathering and analysis, education policy development, facilities planning and oversight, the staffing of presidential searches, budgetary consolidation, and staff work for the Board of Governors and its subcommittees.
-OPC serves as the state administrator for the College Access Challenge Grant, the main funding source for L4L through the U.S. Department of Education.
+OPC once served as the state administrator for the College Access Challenge Grant, which was the main funding source for L4L through the U.S. Department of Education.

 RIC School of Social Work (SSW)